 Night, weekend, and holiday fees vary by area.
 The Finnish Transport and Communications Agency Traficom grants special parking permits for people with disabilities.
 Low-emission vehicle owners are also entitled to a discount from the city.

 Parking in Helsinki is only permitted in designated parking areas.
 Violations are swiftly ticketed.
 Illegal parking can yield fines of up to EUR 80, which increase automatically if not paid within 30 days of the offense.
 You can find the latest instructions for paying or contesting a parking fine on the City of Helsinki website.

+When parking, leave a distance of five metres between your car and the pedestrian crossing.
 Parked vehicles that interfere with the flow of traffic or block maintenance work may be towed by the city at the owner’s expense.